kawansoft/aceql-http/README.md

 It will display a line with all version info, like:

 ```
-AceQL HTTP Community v12.0 - 14-Jun-2022
+AceQL HTTP Community v12.0 - 04-Nov-2022
 ```

 ## Windows Installation

-The Windows installer is common for both Community and Enterprise Editions.
+The Windows installer is common for both Community, Professional and Enterprise Editions.

 Download [AceQL Windows Installer](https://www.aceql.com/aceql-download-page/).